Fontenoy-le-Chateau / Fontenay / Fonteniacum Castellum / Fontenoi le Chasteil / Fontenoy le Chastel / Fontenoy-le-Château

 INFORMATION

-Church Patron Saints: St. Manuetus (+375) [aka Mansuy]
+Church Patron Saint(s): St. Manuetus (+375) [aka Mansuy]

-Church Location: 1-9 Rue de l'Église, 88240 Fontenoy-le-Château, France
+Church Address: 1-9 Rue de l'Église, 88240 Fontenoy-le-Château, France

-Location: Vosges, Grand Est
+Site Location: Vosges, Grand Est, France, Europe

 Directions to Site: Located off the D434, 7 km SW of Bains-les-Bains, 35-40 km SSW of Épinal,